 The choreographer has a knack for great productions.
 The spectacle created by his company and a large number of co-producers will, in all likelihood, conquer the world’s great stages.
 The fact that it will also inspire many people for contemporary dance who have not previously had an affinity for dance is a side effect that should not be underestimated.

-This article has been automatically translated with deepl.com
+This article was translated with deepl.com